dhaivat28/pay-app/README.md

 ### `npm start`

-To start Express.js server. go to the src folder <br />
+To start Express.js server. go to the src folder and run <br />

 ### `node createSubscription.js`